g-h-c/pct/README.md

 system() will invoke extractheaders in this case, generating the appropiate stdafx.h.
 The first two loops will generate the necessary arguments that the tool needs.

+**Compilation**
+Requires boost libraries and C++ 11 compliant compiler.
+The least Boost version I tried was 1.58.0.

 **Troubleshooting**

 > error: could not find include file: windows.h